Triangle (The X-Files): Later reception

 Years after its initial broadcast, "Triangle" has continued to receive positive reviews, with many critics calling it one of the show's best episodes.
 Jessica Morgan from Television Without Pity gave the episode an A−.
 Earl Cressey from DVD Talk called it one of the highlights of season six.
 Shearman rated the episode five stars out of five and called it a "shining gem of an episode."

 Carter's helmsmanship of "Triangle" received mostly favorable critical attention.
 Shearman praised his directing, highlighting to the scene where Scully dashes through the FBI building as "the best ... of all".
-Emily VanDerWerff of The A.V.
+Emily St. James of The A.V.
 Club, in an "A" grade review, appreciated the style of filming, and wrote that the long scenes give "the whole thing a sense of urgency that propels scenes that shouldn't work".
-In addition, she called the split-screen shot "darn near perfect"; VanDerWerff later labeled it "one of my favorite moments in the whole show".
+In addition, she called the split-screen shot "darn near perfect"; St. James later labeled it "one of my favorite moments in the whole show".
 Andrew Payne from Starpulse applauded the acting and directing, saying, "Chris Carter rarely directed his creation, leaving that mostly to Kim Manners, but when he did he showed a brilliant eye not usually seen on broadcast TV.
 This is the best example—a breathlessly-paced episode in which each act appears as one continuous shot. ...
 This episode is a lot of fun, particularly in the act that finds Scully blitzing through the FBI building in order to get some information on Mulder's whereabouts.
 The acting is superb and nothing can beat those no-cut acts."
 Payne ultimately named it the fourth best X-Files episode.
 David Boston from Made Man wrote that "we know whenever [Chris Carter] directs an episode it is always among the best."
 Timothy Sexton from Yahoo!
 Voices praised the split-screen scene and the scene featuring Scully running through the FBI building, comparing it favorably to Orson Welles' 1958 film Touch of Evil.
 Jonathan Dunn, writing for What Culture, described "Triangle" as "great" and included it in the "5 episodes [of The X-Files] That Could Be Made Into Movies" list.
 In the 1999 FX Thanksgiving Marathon, containing fan-selected episodes, "Triangle" was presented as the "Best Chris Carter-Directed Episode".
 Not all reviews were as glowing; Paula Vitaris from Cinefantastique wrote that "everyone certainly deserves an A for effort", she was unimpressed by the "vertiginous camerawork" and "endless, monotonous tracking shots up and down hallways".
 She ultimately awarded it one-and-a-half stars out of four.